-- be aimed at the objective in Section 1.3
+- be aimed at the objectives in section 1.3

+- have no more than \$47 million in eligible expenditure

 - include one or more of the following eligible activities:

 - employment of personnel and/or

 - other direct research costs.

 We may also approve other activities.